polymurph/HW-Versioning-Rule-Book/README.md

 For more rigerose tracking of the PCBA it is allowed to add by any means the possibility of adding the patch number on to the PCB after assembling or modification to be able to identify what path is implemented on the PCBA.
 One example is to add in silk an area for marking the patch version onto the PCB.

+### Last number for BOM and ALTLIST

+The BOM ant the alternatve parts list have an additional number.
+This number represents how the bom is made up. for instance R&D creates a BOM for a medical application.
+This BOM is the first initial one e.g. V0.0.0.0. as it is still used as a prototype.
+The BOM may be representing the parts wanted functionally but neglecting the sourcing aspect.
+In this BOM there may be some issues e.g. not recomended for new designs, parts which are intended for the automotive market.
+These parts in this case mostly can be replaced by alternative parts which so not impy any design changes to e.g. pinout, footprint etc. If wanting to only change the

 ## Optional Topics